Welcome to the new DOM Sports Shuffleboard site, where you can now shop for our products online!

 Our Recreational Cue is great for a variety of settings: personal use, schools, community centers, churches, resorts and other non-professional settings.
 It is the most budget-friendly, while still being durable and long-lasting.

 The Professional and Continental Cues both have the same cue heads, and grips and are official length.
-The difference between them is the shaft material – the Professional Cue is made of fiberglass while the Continental Cue is made from anodized ed aluminum.
+The difference between them is the shaft material – the Professional Cue is made of fiberglass while the Continental Cue is made from anodized aluminum.
 As a result, the Professional Cue is slightly heavier (320 g), compared to the Continental Cue (300g) but is more durable and offers greater flex.
 The Professional Cue is considered by many to be an excellent cue for club environments, where many cues are needed for a larger group.
 It is also sometimes preferred for outdoor play as some feel it has more control in windier conditions.

 Much of the cue choice is personal preference, as many shufflers also enjoy the lighter, stiffer Continental Cue.